godot-escoria/escoria-docs/getting_started/backgrounds.rst

 --------

-Another feature to make rooms more lively is to give them dynamic lighting, so that certain parts of the screen tint the character sprite as if it would walk through different light sources in the background.
+Another feature to make rooms more lively is to give them dynamic lighting, so that certain parts of the screen tint the character sprite as though it was walking through different light sources in the background.

 The parameter ``lightmap`` expects a texture that is to be laid over the scene and tints the character according to the position of the character in